dayoxiao/NeRF-NTUE-project/README.md

 --Perform sampling along the rays to obtain real coordinates.
 --The stratified method initially samples points along the ray, while the hierarchical method performs secondary fine sampling in regions with larger weights by calculating the cumulative distribution function (CDF).
 Post-processing of Network Output in raw2outputs:
---Calculate weights based on the network output and transform the color map and depth map of each ray.
+--Calculate weights based on the network output and transform to the color map and depth map.

 Main Program nerf.ipynb:
 --Contains parameter settings and training steps, with psnr (mse) as the evaluation metric.